Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/activeContext.md

 4. Added comprehensive unit tests for all components:
    - Tests for LLM factories, repositories, and services
    - Tests for domain modeling services with LLM integration
+   - Test mocking to avoid actual API calls during testing

 ## Active Decisions and Considerations

 1. **LLM Integration Strategy**:
    - Implemented a client-side approach where API keys are passed directly to service methods
    - API keys are not stored in local storage, improving security
-   - Currently supporting Anthropic Claude as the LLM provider
+   - Currently supporting Anthropic Claude as the primary LLM provider
+   - Designed prompt engineering for domain knowledge extraction
+   - Implemented conversation flow for clarifying questions

 2. **UI Design**:
    - Need to design the user interface for the domain modeling process
    - Need to implement the step-by-step flow described in the project brief
+   - Need to balance simplicity for domain experts with power for effective modeling

 3. **Data Persistence**:
    - Currently using localforage for client-side storage
-   - Need to consider if this is sufficient or if server-side storage will be needed
+   - Need to consider if this is sufficient or if server-side storage will be needed for larger domain models

 4. **Export Format**:
    - The ExportService has placeholder implementations for generating markdown and diagrams
    - Need to refine the export format and implement the full functionality
+   - Need to design a clear and useful format for the exported model

 ## Next Steps